 The period covered is 1944-1945, so the final part of the war - we'd expect another World at War-style downfall of Berlin to feature at the climax.No Man's Sky guide, tips and tricks for survival All our guides, tips, tricks, and advice for getting through No Man's Sky in once place.

-Call of Duty: WW2 release date and preorder
+Call of Duty: WW2 release date, special editions and preorders

 The Call of Duty: WW2 release date is November 3rd, 2017 on all platforms.

-It's not totally clear what the Pro Editions will offer yet, but we do know that they'll include the base game, season pass, and a collectible steelbook at the very least.
+It's not totally clear what the Pro Editions will offer yet, but we do know that they'll include the base game, season pass, and a collectible steelbook and "additional bonus content" at the very least.

 We'll continue to update this page as more information on Call of Duty: WW2 trickles out, so stay tuned!